Łagów, Świętokrzyskie Voivodeship: Sights

-In the Dule Gorge, near Łagów, there is the so-called Jaskinia Zbojecka (The Robber’s Cave), one of the earliest known caves in the region.
+In the Dule Gorge, near Łagów, there is the so-called Jaskinia Zbójecka (The Robber’s Cave), one of the earliest known caves in the region.
 Its length is 160 meters, and is located at the height of 312 meters above sea level.
 Inside there are stalactites and stalagmite, and several kinds of bats.
 Archaeologists found there pottery and bones of domesticated animals from the 11th or 12th century.